457 visa: Replacement

 On 18 April 2017, Malcolm Turnbull announced his intention to replace the 457 visas with 2 new categories (short term and medium term) of visas.

 One of the replacements was the Temporary Skill Shortage visa, known as a 482 Visa.
 It allows immigration It requires candidates to obtain an IELTS (English Language) exam band score of 5 or higher, or other method of showing the English level.

+Replaced by the Skills in Demand Visa

+In December 2024, the Temporary Skill Shortage (subclass 482) visa was replaced by the Skills in Demand (SID) visa, introduced by the Australian Government as part of its migration reforms.